 The Tavistock and Portman NHS Foundation Trust has a long and valued tradition of offering training to mental health professionals from overseas.
+We are proud to both invite students from across the world to our base in London, and also to deliver education across the globe in different settings.

 If you require further information about our visa process, please contact our overseas student office.